HellomynamwisAaaaaa/Brawl-Stars-Server-With-Hosting/README.md

 Get the zip and apk from here im too lazy to explain

 # 2. Getting the hosting
-The hosting link is: https://bot-hosting.net or use this(i dont prefer it): https://sillydevelopment.co.uk
+look up for the hostings

 # 2.1 Creating a server
-when u on the site, click to the 3 lines and click earn credits and get 10 credits(its free)
+when u on the site, click to the 3 lines and click earn credits and get 10 credits(its free + this is for bot hosting site, if u selected the other 2 websites figure it out yourself)

 # 2.2 Opening the server
 To open the server, click on 3 lines again and click "Create Server"